vdokova-broadsoft/QA-scripts-for-TestLink/README.md

 3. Add all TCs from a Jenkins job to an existing test plan.
 4. Add passed TCs from a Jenkins job to an existing test plan.
 5. Add all TCs from an existing test plan to another.
+6. Add an existing keyword to all TCs from an existing test plan.

 If there are any questions - don't hesitate to contact me. :))